carlbeech/OpenSongViewer/README.md

 - Updated preference setting - you can select which #/b you want to use e.g.  Do you want to see C# or Db in your songs.

+  NOTE: Due to a change in data structure, 0.3 will not be able to open Song Lists that were saved under version 0.1.

 # Description

 I've been using OpenSong for a while now - the concept has been both simple, yet versitile enough to use on a daily basis when playing 'live' - I've especially liked the ability to transpose any song into any key I desire - its meant I've not had to carry around multiple copies of song sheets with me.